Best Practices

 Both systems reported, from the OS level, 50% CPU load (single core of dual core system running at 100%).
 But even though they are identical ‘hardware’, they took vastly different amounts of time to do the same work.

-Effectively, this means that a CPU can be ‘busy’, but not doing any work (when it is out of Credits and has used its base allocation for that moment).
-It seems very analogous to the “CPU Ready” counter in VMware environments, which indicates that the guest OS had work to do, but could not schedule a CPU to do it on.
-This means that the “idle” and “busy” CPU performance metrics are, if you are out of CPU Credits, not indicators of the ability to do more work – instead they are indicators of the ability to put more work on the processor queue.
-And of course, when you have more things in the queue, you have more latency.
+This means a CPU can be “busy” but not work when it’s out of credits and finished its base allocation.
+It appears very similar to the “CPU Ready” counter in VMware environments, indicating that the guest OS has work to do but cannot schedule a CPU.
+After running out of CPU credits, the “idle” and “busy” CPU performance metrics indicate the ability to put more work on the processor queue, not the ability to do more work.
+And, of course, when you have more things in the queue, you have more latency.

-So, clearly you need to pay attention to the CPU Credits.
-Easy enough to do if you are using LogicMonitor – the T2 Instance Credits DataSource does this automatically for you.
-(This may already be in your account, or else can be imported from the core repository.)
-This DataSource plots the CPU Credit balance, and the rate at which they are being consumed, so you can easily see your credit behavior in the context of your OS and CloudWatch statistics:
+So, clearly, you need to pay attention to the CPU credits.
+Easy enough to do if you are using LogicMonitor—the T2 Instance Credits DataSource does this automatically for you.
+(This may already be in your account, or it can be imported from the core repository.)
+This DataSource plots the CPU credit balance and the rate at which they are being consumed, so you can easily see your credit behavior in the context of your OS and CloudWatch statistics:

 screen-shot-2016-12-14-at-10-57-31-am